Skip to main content

 • No interleaving of characters when multiple users insert text at the same position, even when text is typed in reverse (by typing a letter, moving the cursor back one, typing the next letter, etc.)

 • Support for move operations.
-Items can be moved to another position in the sequence and will not be duplicated if multiple users try to move the same item concurrently.
+Items can be moved within the sequence and will not be duplicated if multiple users try to move the same item concurrently.

 • Insertions, deletions, moves, and accesses are worst-case non-amortized O(log h), where h is the total number of items ever inserted in the document.

-• Constant memory use per item.
-Even as the editing history grows, and even with huge numbers of clients and concurrent edits, changes always use the same amount of memory.
-This applies to the number of bytes it takes to communicate changes to other clients, too.
+• Constant item size.
+Memory use per item is fixed, even as editing history grows; the same applies to the number of bytes needed to communicate changes to other clients.

-• The CRDT structure doesn’t store items directly, but rather translates between local changes (which use simple integer indices) and remote changes (which use IDs and are suitable for sending over a network).
-This means the items themselves may be stored in any plain list-like type, such as a simple growable array (Vec) or an unsorted counted B-tree like btree-vec.
-The time complexity of local operations on the sequence then depends only on the number of visible items—tombstones don’t cause a performance penalty.
+• Data-agnostic design: the CRDT structure doesn’t store items directly, but rather translates between local changes that use integer indices, and remote changes that use stable IDs, enabling the items themselves to be stored in any list-like structure, like a simple growable array or counted B-tree.
+This also speeds up local operations like searching, as tombstones don’t cause a performance penalty.

 §Requirements